kinvolk/lokomotive/docs/topics/security.md

 ## OpenPGP Signing

-Typhoon uses upstream container images and binaries.
-We do not distribute artifacts of our own, except where required for system container images ([etcd](https://quay.io/repository/poseidon/etcd), [kubelet](https://quay.io/repository/poseidon/kubelet), [bootkube](https://quay.io/repository/poseidon/bootkube)) for Fedora Atomic only.
+Lokomotive uses upstream container images and binaries.

-If you find artifacts claiming to be from Typhoon, please send a note.
+If you find artifacts claiming to be from Lokomotive, please send a note.

 ## Disclosures

-If you find security issues, please email dghubble at gmail.
+If you find security issues, please email [security@kinvolk.io](mailto:security@kinvolk.io).
 If the issue lies in upstream Kubernetes, please inform upstream Kubernetes as well.